dhruvshekhawat/UniBs-Executor/README.md

 of a protocol as per the changing network conditions.
 The executor implementation in a real Linux kernel, based on the extended finite state machine concept provided in this thesis has been left as future work.

+For a detailed explanation of the project refer to - [State_Machine_Executor Report](https://drive.google.com/open?id=0B-jpEEacF1bna2xZbUctS2ZJRzQ)